 - Lessons learned from pivoting to livestreamed, hybrid, and blended learning modalities

-- How to bring gratitude and optimism into the classroom
+- How to bring gratitude, optimism and playfulness into the classroom

 - Innovative ways to build meaningful connections to your students.